 print(f"Gateway: {gateway}, DHCP pool size: {len(pool)}")

-Want every address including network and broadcast?
-Iterate the network object directly instead of calling .hosts().
+To get every address including network and broadcast, iterate the network object directly instead of calling .hosts().

 Membership, Overlap, and Subnetting